reidjs/clever-tweets/README.md

 # clever-tweets
 A curated list of the cleverest tweets, stored in plaintext: the most universal format.
-Submit your favorite tweet(s) by making a pull request.
+Submit your favorite tweet(s) by making a pull request or contacting me via the email address on my GitHub profile.

 ## What is clever?